bytestudios/observation-deck/README.md

 mkdir /var/www/vhosts/odeck.yoursite.org
 mkdir /var/www/vhosts/odeck.yoursite.org/logs
 ```
-Then get a copy of this repository as the root of your website:
+Then go into the root of the website and get a copy of this repository:
 ```
+mkdir /var/www/vhosts/odeck.yoursite.org
 git clone https://github.com/bytestudios/observation-deck.git htdocs/
 ```
-Copy the config sample file to a real sample file
+While still in the website's root, copy the config sample file to a real sample file
 ```
-cp /var/www/vhosts/odeck.yoursite.org/htdocs/config.sample.js /var/www/vhosts/odeck.yoursite.org/htdocs/config.js
+cp htdocs/config.sample.js htdocs/config.js
 ```

 And add server instructions for Nginx